"The Clock Guy"

 A: We would, too.
 But we don’t have a retail shop, only an office where our clocks are digitally consigned.
 So there wouldn’t be much there to see except perhaps dust, a pile of papers and an old guy!

 Q: I just bought an antique clock at a yard sale and want to know what it’s worth.
-Can I call you for help?
+Can I call you for advice? (real example)

 A: We’re happy for you but, in general, would prefer not to receive those calls; we just don’t have time to “chat” about clocks that aren’t going to make us any money.
 Yeah, that sounds crass and money-grubbing, but at least it’s the honest crass truth.
 If you really need to know about your clock and can’t find it on the internet, then we suggest you join the NAWCC so you can have free access to their research library staff.
 We’ll be happy to be your sponsor.